cs3041-18b/cs3041-18b.github.io/index.md

 **Final Project (Individual):** [Design Manifesto](docs/manifesto.html) \| _At the beginning of the last day of class_ **-->** [submit](https://docs.google.com/spreadsheets/d/1JV-dlcXFRXPoh-2ms8BZEtR_dzpDk8Sa-sTBIVfgzcU/edit#gid=667431766)

 ## Attribution
-This course is adapted from Prof. Evan Peck's HCI course at Bucknell University.
+This course is adapted from Prof. Lane Harrisons class at WPI, which was in turn adapted from Prof. Evan Peck's HCI course at Bucknell University.
-Thanks Evan!
+Thanks Lane & Evan!